MilovskiAleksandar/ASPEKT-Application/README.md

 # Logging
 Serilog: Used for logging errors and critical issues to help diagnose and trace problems.

+# Validations
+FluentValidation is a popular library for building strongly-typed validation rules in .NET applications.

 # Frontend
 Swagger: Tool for generating interactive API documentation and testing endpoints directly from the browser.